Minors – Emancipation of Minor – Wyoming

 (a) Upon application of an emancipated minor, the department of transportation shall indicate the minor’s emancipated status on his Wyoming driver’s license or if without a driver’s license, on the minor’s Wyoming identification card issued under W.S.
 31-8-101.

 (b) An applicant under this section shall pay two dollars ($2.00) to the division.
-The state treasurer shall deposit the fees in the manner prescribed by law for driver’s license and identification card fees.
+The department of transportation shall deposit the fees in the manner prescribed by law for driver’s license and identification card fees and submit receipt and acknowledgement to the state treasurer.

 §14-1-206: Emancipated minor subject to adult criminal jurisdiction.